kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 # GDPR Summary #

 The General Data Protection Regulation (GDPR) gives people specific rights to manage personal data collected about them.
 There are several aspects of GDPR compliance.
 These summary documents are intended to provide a “road map” of key ideas, processes and considerations you will encounter to meet GDPR expectations using Microsoft products and services.
-Technical guidance can be found at GDPR.
+Technical guidance can be found at [GDPR][GDPRhomeTopic].

 ## Part 1: What is the GDPR? ##